joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/casa_mineira_amplitude/casa_mineira_amplitude.md

 ### Additional Information

 If it is necessary to add a new `app_id` to this DAG, when updating the Secret, you must add it as a JSON array.
+Also, we tested to use the Amplitude setup to automatically import data to a S3 bucket but the partitions offered by Amplitude were not suitable and could not be customized.
 </details>